plaid/plaid-ruby/README.md

 For information about what has changed between versions and how to update your integration, head to the [version changelog][version-changelog].

 The plaid-ruby client library is typically updated on a monthly basis.
 The canonical source for the latest version number is the [client library changelog](https://github.com/plaid/plaid-ruby/blob/master/CHANGELOG.md).
+New versions are published as [GitHub tags](https://github.com/plaid/plaid-ruby/tags), not as Releases.
+New versions are also published on [RubyGems.org](https://rubygems.org/gems/plaid/).

-## Usage
+All users are strongly recommended to use a recent version of the library, as older versions do not contain support for new endpoints and fields.
+For more details, see the [Migration Guide](#migration-guide).

-This gem wraps the Plaid API, which is fully described in the [documentation](https://plaid.com/docs/api) and in the [plaid-openapi](https://github.com/plaid/plaid-openapi) spec.
+## Getting started

-### Creating a Plaid client
+### Create a client

 Create an instance of the client using the `client_id` and `secret` from your Plaid dashboard along with your environment of choice: